 We used standard assumptions and approximations in our modeling of galaxies and analysis.
-Nevertheless, we can identify several areas where further work can be done to refine the understanding of these strong lensing systems, which can also be seem as caveats to the present works in the area.
-Among them we highlight (i) the triaxiality and substructure of lens halos, whose importance was already suggested by \cite{2005astro.ph..9323M} and \cite{2006ApJ...643..154Y} in the context of simulations on cluster scales; (ii) the correction of the dynamical mass estimate due to rotational support.
-It is well known that some early-type galaxies can have a significant rotational component \citep[e.g.,][]{2007MNRAS.379..401E} and two-dimensional kinematics for some few SLACS lenses are already becoming available \citep{2008MNRAS.384..987C,2009MNRAS.399...21B}; (iii) the brightness distribution, which could be treated more realistically with the observed full surface luminosities for the individual lenses, instead of individualized fits of an universal profile; and (iv) the velocity anisotropy parameter, which was assumed to be a constant, but that more realistically must be a function of radius.
-However very little is known about the velocity anisotropy of early-type galaxies, be it observationally, theoretically and even from simulations.
+Nevertheless, we can identify several areas where further work can be done to refine the understanding of these strong-lensing systems, which can also be seen as caveats to the present works in the area.
+Among them we highlight (1) the triaxiality and substructure of lens halos, whose importance was already suggested by \cite{2005astro.ph..9323M} and \cite{2006ApJ...643..154Y} in the context of simulations on cluster scales, (2) the correction of the dynamical mass estimate due to rotational support.
+It is well known that some early-type galaxies can have a significant rotational component \citep[e.g.,][]{2007MNRAS.379..401E} and two-dimensional kinematics for some few SLACS lenses are already becoming available \citep{2008MNRAS.384..987C,2009MNRAS.399...21B}, (3) the brightness distribution, which could be treated more realistically with the observed full surface luminosities for the individual lenses, instead of individualized fits of a universal profile, and (4) the velocity anisotropy parameter, which was assumed to be a constant, but that more realistically must be a function of radius.
+However, very little is known about the velocity anisotropy of early-type galaxies, be it observationally, theoretically, and even from simulations.

-The relaxation of some of our assumptions, with the almost inevitable addition of extra free parameters, could prove a fruitful source of investigation, however would likely require a larger galaxy sample to reduce the likely increased degeneracies among the degrees of freedom of the model.
+The relaxation of some of our assumptions, with the almost inevitable addition of extra free parameters, could prove a fruitful source of investigation; however, it would likely require a larger galaxy sample to reduce the likely increased degeneracies among the degrees of freedom of the model.
 As we have illustrated, models with a large number of parameters may have a higher likelihood but lower Bayesian evidence, since the added complexity must pay its price in a Bayesian sense.

 \acknowledgments The authors thank CNPq and FAPESP for financial support, the SLACS and SDSS teams for the databases used in this work, and the referee whose comments helped to clarify many aspects of this paper.